‘Fairy Tail’ Manga Chapter 520: Natsu E.N.D And Erza’s Decisive Fight [Spoilers]

 Interestingly, it was Natsu’s own distress that caused the seeds within him to grow and start battling within him.
 Igneel blesses Natsu, while a bright light starts flooding the scene, and the next instant, Natsu wakes up in Lucy and Happy’s embracing arms.
 Natsu is quite surprised to see Lucy naked, but, his grandmother explains the situation and Lucy’s altruistic intentions.

 Having been in a deep slumber, Natsu appears to be refreshed and rejuvenated.
 In the earlier chapters, Happy had revealed how defeating Zeref might end Natsu’s life too, and Lucy isn’t too happy about the same.
-Natsu asks about Gray Fullbuster and Erza’s whereabouts, and appears concerned about the Scarlet Mage when informed that she is still on the battlefield.
+Natsu asks about Gray Fullbuster and Erza’s whereabouts and appears concerned about the Scarlet Mage when informed that she is still on the battlefield.

 Fairy Tail Manga Spoilers and News Guide January 2017 https://t.co/KuRF0wExFw Latest Spoilers for 519 – feelings are still there pic.twitter.com/er9C1HiTmw